DC 7124Cardiovascular System38 CFR § 4.104

 A 0% rating requires: Characteristic attacks without trophic change(s).
 A 10% rating requires: Characteristic attacks associated with trophic change(s), such as tight, shiny skin.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Can Raynaud's disease (also known as primary Raynaud's) qualify for TDIU (Total Disability Individual Unemployability)?
+Can Raynaud's disease (also known as primary Raynaud's) qualify for TDIU?

-What evidence do I need to establish service connection for Raynaud's disease (also known as primary Raynaud's)?
+What evidence supports a higher rating for Raynaud's disease (also known as primary Raynaud's)?

-What is the C&P exam like for Raynaud's disease (also known as primary Raynaud's)?
+What happens at the C&P exam for Raynaud's disease (also known as primary Raynaud's)?

 Get a Personalized Rating Analysis